cacophony-discord/cacophony/README.rst

 Contribute
 ----------

-You can join cacophony's discord server at https://discord.gg/G9xM8ux

-Also, for any question as regard the bot, feel free to reach me on Ge0#1974.
+For any question as regard the bot, feel free to reach me on Ge0#1974 (Discord).

 Roadmap